Regenerative Agriculture Trends for 2022

 It also reflects a critical shift in perspective—from doing “less bad” to doing “more good."
 At a time when companies have struggled to find and implement effective solutions, regenerative agriculture is a legitimate pathway to tangible social and environmental impact.

-Looking ahead, we’ve identified five regenerative agriculture trends for 2022.
+We’ve identified five regenerative agriculture trends we have seen in 2023.
 Some of these trends will happen in the background, forcing companies to respond to new pressures and market demands.
-Other regenerative agriculture trends reflect what forerunning companies have already put in motion—and what we expect to continue to build in 2022.
+Other regenerative agriculture trends reflect what forerunning companies have already put in motion—and what we expect to continue to build going into 2024.

 1. Financial Incentives for Farmers to Make the Transition